pfheatwole/thesis/source/canopy_geometry.rst

   * Parametric models let you standardize so you can compare models.

-  * Parametric models use are low-dimensional representations, which makes them more amenable to mathematical optimization methods.
+  * Parametric models are low-dimensional representations, which makes them more amenable to mathematical optimization methods.
 This is helpful for statistical parameter estimation, or wing performance optimization.

   * Parametric models make it much easier to place priors over model configurations.
 (You can probably build a metric for comparing explicit